Self-Learning Agents

 # [RelationTriple("Alice", "uses", "PostgreSQL", confidence=0.87)]

-The graph grows with every conversation, building a structured representation of your organization's knowledge.
-Agents can then traverse the graph to answer questions like "who works on what?" or "what technologies does team X use?".
+The graph accumulates structure over time.
+Agents can traverse it to answer questions like "who works on what?" or "what technologies does team X use?" — queries that vector search alone cannot answer reliably.

 5. Memory Consolidation